luyang777/yang_lu_test/README.md

 Question C

-For this question, it is a little hard for me.
-If I have more time, I think I could solve it.
+For this question, I used OrderedDic.

+Missing functionalities:
+Time expiration